Nano-Core/Nano.Library/README.md

 Nano is a library for rapidly building Net Core 2.0+ applications.

-The project is inspired by years of tedious repetitions, continuously re-writing similar code-snippets and libraries, to handle common functionality, not related to the business domain.
+The project is inspired by years of tedious repetitions, continuously re-writing similar code-snippets and libraries, to handle common functionality, not related to the business domain, such as logging, data persistence, message queuing, documentation, validation and similar.

 #### Aspects and Benefits
 The aspects and benefits of Nano, can be summarized as follows.
 * Provides configurable implementations for non-business related aspects of an application,
-* Such as logging, data persistence, message queuing, documentation, validation and many other similar features.
 * Combining the best practices, patterns, extensions and conventions of modern development.
 * Inject providers and register custom dependencies.
 * Override, extend or disable any part of Nano, not suitable for the application.